-1. Is he still taking Glimepiride and Metformin?
+1. Is he still taking Glimepiride (anti-diabetic medication) and Metformin (antihyperglycemic drug)?

 2. Tiban is Teneligliptin, which I do not prescribe much.
 But it is safe to take 20 mg twice daily.
 Also, it is safe to take once daily in a person with kidney problems.